cloud-native-toolkit/image-cli-tools/README.md

 ### Prerequisites

+To run this image, the following tools are required:

+- `Docker` - kinda obvious, but since we are running a Docker image, you need to have the tool available

+### Running the image

+- To run the image:

+    ```bash
+    docker run -itd --name icclient garagecatalyst/ibm-garage-cli-tools
+    ```

+    This  assumes the image's default name, `ibm-garage-cli-tools`.

+Once the `icclient` container is running:

+- To use the client, exec shell into the container:

+    ```bash
+    docker attach icclient
+    ```

+- To exit the client without stopping it:

+    - From the command line, press `CTRL-p` then `CTRL-q`.

+If the container stops:

+- To run the container again:

+    ```bash
+    docker start icclient
+    ```

+## Development

+### Prerequisites

-To use/build this image the following tools are required:
+To use/build this image, the following tools are required:

-- `Docker` - kinda obvious but since we are building, testing and running a Docker image you need to have the tool available
+- `Docker` - kinda obvious, but since we are building, testing and running a Docker image, you need to have the tool available
 - `node/npm` - (optional) used to consolidate the configuration and scripts for working with the image, it is **highly** recommended that `npm` is used; however, it is possible to run the scripts directly by looking